 Mike Chavez-Dawson is an artist-curator based at Rogue Artists’ Studios, Manchester, UK.
 He instigated and curated the critically acclaimed shows ‘Unrealised Potential’ and David Shrigley’s solo show entitled ‘HOW ARE YOU FEELING?’ for the Cornerhouse (2012–13).

-He also judged (alongside Laurie Peake, Paul Stolper and Iain Andrews) and curated the neo:art prize 2013 and Israeli artist Yoav Ruda’ ‘Entrance Through the Emergency Exit’ for neo: 2014.
+Chavez-Dawson also judged (alongside Laurie Peake, Paul Stolper and Iain Andrews) and curated the neo:art prize 2013 and Israeli artist Yoav Ruda’ ‘Entrance Through the Emergency Exit’ for neo: 2014.

 “My art practice is interdisciplinary and research-led, framed by an exploration into revealing the myth of the artist’s vision as against the audience’s reading.
 I tend to present ‘propositional works’ that retain a healthy skepticism for participation and interpretation; this is usually through multi-part works that sit between performance [-art] and curation.

-He is a PhD research fellow at MMU, MIRIAD, a visiting lecturer at Chester University and has exhibited and performed at Summerhall, BAM, In-Situ, Design Miami, TATE Britain, Barbican, ICA, Cornerhouse, The Whitworth Art Gallery, British Art Show 7 at Nottingham Contemporary, The Grundy Art Gallery, Harris Art Gallery & Museum, Carter Presents, UNION, Bearspace and The Whitstable Biennale (2008).
-He has also had numerous international shows and projects in Rome, New York, Sans Francisco, Lisbon, Seoul, Helsinki and Dresden.
+He is a PhD research candidate by practice at MMU, MIRIAD, a visiting lecturer at Chester University and has exhibited and performed at Summerhall, BAM, In-Situ, Design Miami, TATE Britain, Barbican, ICA, Cornerhouse, Castlefield Gallery, The Whitworth Art Gallery, and British Art Show 7 at Nottingham Contemporary, The Grundy Art Gallery, Harris Art Gallery & Museum, Carter Presents, UNION, Bearspace and The Whitstable Biennale (2008).